 Specifically designed for rehabilitators and specialists in re-introduction, these guidelines start from the fundamental assumption that re-introductions should not endanger wild populations of great apes or the ecosystems they inhabit.
 Equally important is the health and welfare of the individual great apes being re-introduced, as well as the caretaker staff and the residents of the surrounding areas.
 The re-introduction guidelines also require that the factors which first threatened great apes in the proposed site of release have been addressed and resolved.

-Panduan Re-introduksi Kera Besar
+Bahasa Indonesia Panduan Re-introduksi Kera Besar

-Beck, B., Walkup, K., Rodrigues, M., Unwin, S., Travis, D. and Stoinski, T. 2007.
-Best Practice Guidelines for the Re-introduction of Great Apes.
+Beck, B., Walkup, K., Rodrigues, M., Unwin, S., Travis, D. dan Stoinski, T. (2009).
+Panduan Re-introduksi Kera Besar.
 IUCN/SSC Primate Specialist Group, Gland, Switzerland.

 The Primate Specialist Group gratefully acknowledges the financial support of the U.S. Fish and Wildlife Service in the publication of this document.